 - 2.1 The City conducts preliminary evaluation of proposed major projects and project suggestions received as of October 1.
 Projects are evaluated based on alignment with the goals identified in Chapter 7, public feedback received to date, Helena Open Lands (HOL) needs, available resources and guidance from HOLMAC.
-The City prepares the following documents: - 2.1.1 a draft list of major projects under consideration for implementation in the upcoming calendar year - 2.2 At HOLMAC's regularly scheduled mid-October meeting, the City: - 2.2.1 presents a draft list of major projects under consideration for implementation in the upcoming calendar year - 2.2.2 accepts public feedback on proposed projects - 2.2.3 solicits guidance from HOLMAC - 2.3 The City will notify the public of this HOLMAC meeting at least 10 calendar days prior, using the following notification methods: major trailheads posting, email to stakeholder list maintained by the City, posting on City website, news release, City social media.
+The City prepares the following documents: - 2.1.1 a draft list of major projects under consideration for implementation in the upcoming calendar year - 2.2 At HOLMAC's regularly scheduled mid-October meeting, the City: - 2.2.1 presents a draft list of major projects under consideration for implementation in the upcoming calendar year - 2.2.2 accepts public feedback on proposed projects - 2.2.3 solicits guidance from HOLMAC

-- 2.4 Following the mid-October HOLMAC meeting, the City will: - refine the draft list of major projects (if necessary) based on public feedback received at the HOLMAC meeting and guidance from HOLMAC - 2.4.2 complete a project analysis form (see project analysis form) for each major project under consideration for implementation in the upcoming calendar, or future, calendar vears - 2.4.3 finalize the draft list of Major Projects - 2.5 When City staff identify significant public interest, or if requested by stakeholders, City staff may meet with interested stakeholders at the earliest opportunity about a specific project.
+- 2.3 The City will notify the public of this HOLMAC meeting at least 10 calendar days prior, using the following notification methods: major trailheads posting, email to stakeholder list maintained by the City, posting on City website, news release, City social media. - 2.4 Following the mid-October HOLMAC meeting, the City will: - 2.4.1 refine the draft list of major projects (if necessary) based on public feedback received at the HOLMAC meeting and guidance from HOLMAC - 2.4.2 complete a project analysis form (see project analysis form) for each major project under consideration for implementation in the upcoming calendar, or future, calendar years - 2.4.3 As part of the project analysis, the City will determine initial technical feasibility for design and implementation of the project.
+This will include financial, environmental and technical feasibility of achieving the project. - 2.4.4 finalize the draft list of Major Projects - 2.5 When City staff identify significant public interest, or if requested by stakeholders, City staff may meet with interested stakeholders at the earliest opportunity about a specific project.
 If a meeting is scheduled, the City shall provide notice at least 10 days prior to the project meeting in the same fashion as described above.